Suffolk Championships

-The Suffolk Championships was an open tennis tournament for both men and women held at Saxmundham, Suffolk, England from 1883 to 1968.
+The Suffolk Championships was an open international tennis tournament for both men and women held at Saxmundham, Suffolk, England founded in 1883 as the Saxmundham Lawn Tennis Tournament.
+In 1893 it was elevated to a county-level event and renamed as the Suffolk County Championships.
+The championships ran until 1968 when it ceased to be part of ILTC worldwide tennis circuit.

 History

 On 12 August 1883 an annual open Saxmundham Lawn Tennis Tournament was established at Hurts Hall Park, Saxmundham, Suffolk, England that ran until 1893. that was a featured event on the Men's 1883 Tennis Tour.
 The winner of the first men's singles title was William Bolding Monement who defeated J.M.
 Wilkinson in straight sets.

+Also in August 1883 an annual Framlingham Tennis Tournament was also established by the Framlingham LTC, and played on the Hurts Hill Courts, Hurts Hill Park, Saxmundham, Suffolk, England that ran until 1914.
+It was not staged throughout World War One.
+It resumed in 1919 and that event also carried the title of Suffolk Championships for that year, and in 1922.
+The Framlingham event continued to be held at Hurts Hall Park, Saxmundham until 1936, when it was moved to the tennis courts of the Framlingham College Grounds at Framlingham (a distance of 17 miles) until the start of World War Two.